LMS-Community/lms-community.github.io/docs/reference/custom-firmware.md

 The two files `custom.baby.bin` and `custom.baby.version` need to be placed in the Cache/Updates folder of the LMS installation.
 See Settings/Information in LMS to see where that folder is on your system.

-Once you restart your LMS and your device connects to it, it show offer you the new firmware for installation.
+Once you restart your LMS and your device connects to it, it should offer you the new firmware for installation.